MLHale/nebraska-gencyber/teachers/hands-on-iot-little-bits-ifttt-app/README.md

 * Add a green `bright LED` output module to the `cloudbit`.
 * Now definitely press the giant purple `button` on your screen.

 It works!
-With that you just made your first `IoT app`.
+With that, you just made your first `IoT app`.

 * The control portal will also now have you press the `button` on the `button` module.